redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_ACLCheckChannelPermissions(RedisModuleUser *user,
                                                RedisModuleString *ch,
-                                               int literal);
+                                               int flags);

-Check if the pubsub channel can be accessed by the user, according to the ACLs associated with it.
+Check if the pubsub channel can be accessed by the user based off of the given access flags.
+See [`RedisModule_ChannelAtPosWithFlags`](#RedisModule_ChannelAtPosWithFlags) for more information about the possible flags that can be passed in.
-Glob-style pattern matching is employed, unless the literal flag is set.

-If the user can access the pubsub channel, `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned.
+If the user is able to acecss the pubsub channel then `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned and errno is set to one of the following values:

+* EINVAL: The provided flags are invalid.
+* EACCESS: The user does not have permission to access the pubsub channel.

 <span id="RedisModule_ACLAddLogEntry"></span>